Qualification Regulations

 (d) have been awarded or qualified for the Postgraduate Diploma in Design with a grade average of at least B, or equivalent; or

-(e) have been granted admission under the Admission with Equivalent Status regulations and demonstrate practical, professional and scholarly experience at an appropriate level;
+(e) have been granted admission under the Admission with Equivalent Status regulations and demonstrate practical, professional and scholarly experience through an interview and with the examination of a portfolio of professional work.

 Qualification requirements